 When you retire your personnel office must be provide you with two options: First, under Federal Law, you MUST be offered COBRA continuation for the State active employee vision coverage and you must also be given the option to enroll into the Retiree Vision Program.

 Open enrollment is a time set aside each year when eligible employees can enroll, or add/delete family members.
-The open enrollment period for the Retiree Vision Program is normally held each year during the fall.
+The open enrollment period for the Retiree Vision Program is September 16, 2013 to October 11, 2013.